 However, this type of order is quite rare and will normally only be intended to protect the interests of any children under the age of 18.

-How and when do you transfer property in divorce?
+How and when do you transfer property in a divorce?

-A conveyancing solicitor can draw up a property transfer deed which effectively transfers the property to one of the divorcing parties and removes the name of the other ex-spouse from the deeds.
+A conveyancing solicitor can draw up a property transfer deed that effectively transfers the property to one of the divorcing parties and removes the name of the other ex-spouse from the deeds.

 Alternatively, this can be done directly with the Land Registry, which involves the following steps:

 If a property still has a mortgage, permission will need to be sought from the mortgage lender before the property can be transferred.

 In this case, the mortgage company will assess the ability of the ex-spouse who wishes to take on the entire mortgage, subject to certain affordability criteria.

 Any property intended to be transferred as part of a divorce settlement should be transferred as soon as possible in order to avoid potential tax implications (see below).